Q) At what time in my pregnancy should I begin care with a midwife?

 (Q) I have maternity coverage on my insurance plan, will insurance cover midwifery care?

-(Q) I don’t have insurance can I still have a homebirth?
+(Q) I don’t have insurance can I still have my baby at BioBirth?

 (A) Absolutely!
 If you do not have insurance that will cover your pregnancy we can work on a payment plan that works for you.
-Payments can be made at each prenatal visit, through PayPal, or by mail.
-If you are transferring into care late in your pregnancy ask for special arrangements.
-Typically all fees will be collected by 36 weeks of the pregnancy.
-If you are past 36 weeks then full fee may be expected at your first prenatal visit as you could go into labor anytime after that date.
+Payments can be made at each prenatal visit, through Cardx.
+All fees will need to be collected by 36 weeks of the pregnancy.
+We do offer an early-pay discount for those who pay in full by 32 weeks.